Animechan-API/animechan/README.md

 Animechan is a side project I started in 2020 because I could not find an API that provides anime quotes.
 So I ended up creating this API so that you don't have to.

+## Updates

+> :bulb: Here are the major updates of the project since its inception:

-> API is written in koa and hosted on ~~Heroku~~.
-The frontend is in NextJS hosted on Vercel.
+1. _(2020)_: Developed the API using KoaJS, deployed the backend on Heroku, while implementing the frontend with NextJS hosted on Vercel.

-> _Update (Nov 24, 2022)_: Migrated server side hosting to Render from Heroku as [Heroku has eliminated all of their free dynos.](https://blog.heroku.com/new-low-cost-plans)
+2. _(Nov 24, 2022)_: Transitioned server-side hosting to Render from Heroku, in response to [Heroku discontinuing their free dyno plans](https://blog.heroku.com/new-low-cost-plans).

-> _Update (Jun 24, 2023)_: Migrated entire project (both backend and frontend) to AWS and got the new domain (animechan.xyz)
+3. _(Jun 24, 2023)_: Relocated the entire project, including both backend and frontend, to AWS and acquired the new domain animechan.xyz.
+4. _(Dec 21, 2023)_: Released the API's backend server code as open source.

 ## Related

 - [AniBase-co/anime-api](https://github.com/AniBase-co/anime-api) - Python wrapper for anime-related APIs
 - [Joao-1/Animechan-go](https://github.com/Joao-1/Animechan-go) - Golang wrapper for Animechan API

 ## License